 - Regional Champion, STAC Mock Trial Competition, American Association for Justice

 William and his wife, Christine, live in the Detroit Shoreway neighborhood in Cleveland.
 Will, who was raised in Shaker Heights, is glad to be giving back to his hometown.
-Christine, from San Antonio, Texas, has adopted Cleveland, and is now the manager of the West Side Market.
+Christine, from San Antonio, Texas, has adopted Cleveland, earned a master’s from Cleveland State University, and was the manager of the iconic West Side Market before becoming a full time mother of their three girls.
 They met in New Orleans, a town they both still love.
 Avid foodies, Will and Christine hope to become involved in the local food movement as a way to support local entrepreneurship and make the community more sustainable.

 Will is a Big Brother in Cleveland Big Brothers, Big Sisters and strongly supports mentoring opportunities.